nitincse18/Interview-Prepration/NodeJS/interviewQuestions.md

 Node.js uses an event-driven, non-blocking I/O model that allows it to handle large amounts of I/O-intensive tasks efficiently.
 This means that when a request is made, instead of blocking the thread and waiting for a response, Node.js will continue to process other requests, and when the response is ready, it will handle it asynchronously.

+### Everything in JS happens inside an Execution Context.
+**Execution Context:** Component where JS is executed.
+It has:
+- Memory or Variable Env.
+  Here variables are stored as key: value pair.
+- Code Env or Thread of execution
+  This is the place where code is executed one line at a time.

+**Note:** JavaScript is a synchronous single-thread language.
+  **1st Phase: Memory creation phase**
+- Everything happens in a ‘Global’ execution context.
+- In this phase, memory is allocated to all variables and function(s).
+- For variable(s), key is the variable name itself and value is undefined (even if the variable is initialized).
+And, for function(s), key is the function name and value is body of the code.

+  **2nd Phase: Code Execution phase**
+- Code is traversed line by line and actual value of variables are assigned to them.
+- A new ‘local’ execution context is created, when function ‘invocation’ is encountered.
+Again, two phase perform their role.

 #### Advantage:
 One of the main advantages of Node.js is that it allows developers to write server-side JavaScript code.
 This means that the same language can be used on both the front-end and back-end, which simplifies the development process and reduces the need to learn multiple programming languages.